Learning functions varying along a central subspace: Main Results

-Theorem \ref{thm.fError} demonstrates that if GCR is used to estimate the active subspace, the mean squared regression error decays exponentially in $n$ with an exponent depending on $d$, instead of $D$.
-GCR can effectively exploits the low-dimension structure of the function and gives a faster rate of convergence in comparison with a direct regression in $\RR^D$.
+Theorem \ref{thm.fError} demonstrates that if GCR is used to estimate the central subspace, the mean squared regression error decays exponentially in $n$ with an exponent depending on $d$, instead of $D$.
+GCR effectively exploits the low-dimensional structure of the function and gives a fast rate of convergence in comparison with a direct regression in $\RR^D$.